GulenayMer/2D-basic-game/README.md

 # so_long
-A small 2D game with graphical library MiniLibX (by 42Paris).
+A small 2D game with a graphical library.